-A Warning to the Curious‘, adapted from M R James by Alex Watkins, 3-7 December 2019
+‘A Warning to the Curious‘, adapted from M R James by Alex Watkins, 3-7 December 2019

-A Warning to the Curious has been written specifically for the Thespians by Alex Watkins, and is based on the Christmas ghost stories of M.R.
+A Warning to the Curious was written specifically for the Thespians by Alex Watkins, and is based on the Christmas ghost stories of M.R.
 James.
 Directed by Lynne Whitaker it is set to send a shiver down the spine!

 ‘The York Realist’ by Peter Gill, 11-15 February 2020

-The third play in our 100th season is Peter Gill’s The York Realist, featuring class struggle, the strength of family and a finely drawn love story between two men in the 1960s.
-We’ll be at the Lawrence Batley Theatre for 2020’s LGBT History Month.
+The third play in our 100th season was Peter Gill’s The York Realist, featuring class struggle, the strength of family and a finely drawn love story between two men in the 1960s.
+We were at the Lawrence Batley Theatre for 2020’s LGBT History Month.

 [POSTPONED]’Teechers’ by John Godber, April 2020

 This riotous, fast-moving and highly entertaining play uses the format of an end-of-school performance to show the progress of a new drama teacher through two terms of recalcitrant classes, cynical colleagues and obstructive caretakers.

 This out-and-out comedy will be directed by Mel Walton, who directed Season 99’s hit Men of the World.

 [CANCELLED]’Frozen’ by Bryony Lavery, June 2020

 The final play of this season is Bryony Lavery’s darkly psychological 1998 play, Frozen.
 It’s not an adaptation of the Disney classic, but a drama revolving around a ten-year-old’s disappearance, her mother’s retreat into a state of frozen hope, the academic researching a thesis on serial killing and the loner with a bit of previous who’s looking for some distraction.

 We’re very fortunate to have obtained the rights to this modern masterpiece, with three amazing acting roles.
 Suitable for ages 15+.